+ What is Parkinson's?

-They have also teamed up with Parkinson's organisations in Africa, Australia, India and the US, including the Michael J Fox Foundation and the World Parkinson Coalition to help support the campaign.
+In 2018, they also teamed up with Parkinson's organisations in Africa, Australia, India and the US, including the Michael J Fox Foundation and the World Parkinson Coalition to help support the campaign.

 You will notice that the guide and visuals are not a part of the Parkinson’s UK or EPDA brand identities.
 This is deliberate: #UniteForParkinsons is for everyone affected by Parkinson’s around the world.

 + Will there be international partnerships in the future?

 We hope so.
 This campaign is the first stage towards bringing the global Parkinson’s community together.
 We will use what we have learned from these first two campaigns in 2017 and 2018 to look at ways we can continue to work together for future World Parkinson’s Days.
 We will also consider other opportunities that may arise.

 + I don’t use social media.
 What else can I do?